bobbyluig/bobbyluig.github.io/_drafts/2023-12-28-memory-fragmentation-in-go.md

 - `heapUsage`: This is the current heap usage from all used pages (including partially used pages that may contain as little as one small object).
 We compute this as `HeapSys - HeapReleased`.
 It does not capture all usage in the resident set size, but is a good proxy.
 - `maxFragmentation`: This is the upper bound on memory fragmentation due to non-full pages.
 We compute this as `HeapInuse - HeapAlloc`.
 New objects of the right size class could fill some of the existing gaps and decrease fragmentation.

-In a real applications, it is more useful to have the upper bound percentage of fragmentation (measured as `maxFragmentation / heapUsage`) rather than absolute quantities.
+In a real application, it is more useful to have the upper bound percentage of fragmentation (measured as `maxFragmentation / heapUsage`) rather than absolute quantities.
 However, it is easier to track allocation groups in examples if we have exact memory usages.

 ### Setup